Complete Beginners Guide - eBike Conversion In 6 Easy Steps

-Converting your existing bike to an electric pedal assist or throttle-only bike using a front wheel hub motor eBike conversion kit is one of the easier projects for a complete beginner to eBikes to achieve.
+Converting your existing or secondhand bike to an electric pedal assist or throttle-only bike using a front wheel hub motor eBike conversion kit is one of the easier projects for a complete beginner to eBikes to achieve.

 Unlike a rear wheel hub motor conversion which can be quite fiddly or a mid drive conversion which requires even more time, patience and skill, an eBike conversion using a front wheel hub kit can be completed in 6 easy steps by a complete beginner in less than an hour or two.

 It is strongly advised that you read or at least skim Part 1 of this series – An Introduction to eBike Conversions as it covers topics such as safety considerations that you need to think about particularly regarding hub wheel motor conversions.